- College of Arts & Sciences

 - Potential harm from subject participation in the study;

-- Whether the subjects are either unable to give consent or are subject to significant coercion or pressure to participate.
+- The possibility that subjects are either unable to give consent or are subject to significant coercion or pressure to participate.

 Classroom curriculum projects in which students conduct research involving human subjects need not be reviewed by the IRB if all three of the following conditions are satisfied: